👋 Hi, there! This is the project page for ACL 2022 (Findings) paper: “E-KAR: A Benchmark for Rationalizing Natural Language Analogical Reasoning”.

 Holding the belief that models capable of reasoning should be right for the right reasons, we propose a first-of-its-kind Explainable Knowledge-intensive Analogical Reasoning benchmark (E-KAR).
 Our benchmark consists of 1,655 (in Chinese) and 1,251 (in English) problems sourced from the Civil Service Exams, which require intensive background knowledge to solve.
 More importantly, we design a free-text explanation scheme to explain whether an analogy should be drawn, and manually annotate them for each and every question and candidate answer.

-You can find the slides, poster and video about E-KAR at here.
+You can find the slides, poster and video about E-KAR at this website.

 Query: